 Why Goal Setting Is Important For Weight Loss by Glenn Freiboth

 ...
+For an initial weight loss goal, many health experts suggest 10% of your current body weight.
+Current weight x 10% = initial goal for losing weight.
 For a person weighting 200 lbs, the initial weight loss goal would be 10% x 200, or 20 lbs.
 Weight loss of greater than 10% can be achieved under medical supervision. * Long Term Goal Long term goals vary from person to person, and your clients will need your help to determine them.
-Clients should be targeted within the weight appropriate body mass index (BMI) range, which you can easily determine with a BMI calculator. * Establishing Realistic Goals Goals, which are set effectively, are ...
+Clients should be targeted within the weight appropriate body ...

 BMI Calculator Results by David McCormick

 ...
 If you're a healthy overweight, lose some